 #50.
 Have Fun!

 Holidays should be all about having fun, so what are you waiting for?
-All these ideas will hopefully have given you some more ideas of your own – don’t forget to share them with us!
+All these ideas for Easter activities for kids will hopefully have given you some more ideas of your own – don’t forget to share them with us!

 What are your favourite Easter activities for kids?
 Leave a comment below and let us know – we’d love to hear from you!